Alo sets single-season Oklahoma HR mark in win vs. Georgia

 Alo, the USA Softball Collegiate Player of the Year, hit her 31st homer in the sixth, a two-run drive into the bleachers in center field.
 Lauren Chamberlain hit 30 homers in 2012 and 2013, and Alo hit 30 in 2018.

-Giselle “G” Juarez struck out 10 in 5 1/3 innings for the top-seeded Sooners (51-3).
-Oklahoma advanced to play No. 2 seed UCLA in an elimination game Saturday night.
+Giselle “G” Juarez struck out 10 in 5 1/3 innings for the top-seeded Sooners (51-3), who advanced to play No. 2 seed UCLA in an elimination game Saturday night.
 UCLA defeated Oklahoma in the 2019 championship series.

+The Sooners dropped into the losers’ bracket after they were upset by unseeded James Madison on Thursday.
+They feel they are back on track.

+“I would say that we were ourselves today,” left fielder Mackenzie Donihoo said.
+“We didn’t try too hard.
+We just went out there and played our game and when we play our game, I feel like we’re unstoppable.”

-Mackenzie Donihoo put Oklahoma in front against Georgia with her seventh homer in the second, a two-run shot to left that brought the familiar “Boomer Sooner” song from the speakers.
+Donihoo put Oklahoma in front with her seventh homer in the second, a two-run shot to left that brought the familiar “Boomer Sooner” song from the speakers.

 Donihoo contributed again in the fourth.
 She singled, and Jayda Coleman scored on a throwing error to give the Sooners a 3-0 lead.
 Kinzie Hansen’s two-run shot to center in the fifth made it 5-0.